cyschneck/centerline-width/README.md

 **transect_span_distance**

-Transect span describes the number of points that are averaged to generate a width line (example: transect_span_distance=3, average of three slopes)
+Transect span describes the number of points that are averaged to generate the slope of the width line (example: transect_span_distance=3, average of three slopes).
+The slope of the width line is  orthogonal to the average slopes measured along the transect span

 ![transect_span_distance](https://user-images.githubusercontent.com/22159116/227870492-69d105b2-0d3e-4d50-90d9-e938400a58fb.png)
 | transect_span_distance=6 | transect_span_distance=30 |